Learning Abroad Center

 Academics

-Using critical thinking, students will investigate scientific evidence for Tibetan Medicine, Ayurveda, and Yoga and propose additional research needed.
-Students will synthesize the philosophical, psychological, and ethical teachings of these traditions with their experiential knowledge in order to meet the course objectives and their own needs personally and professionally.
+CSPH 5318: Using critical thinking, you will investigate scientific evidence for Tibetan medicine and propose additional research needed.
+You will synthesize the philosophical, psychological, and ethical teachings of these medical traditions with your experiential knowledge in order to meet the course objectives and your own needs personally and professionally.

-Through a combination of classroom-based activities and experiential learning, students will be able to:
+Through a combination of classroom-based activities and experiential learning, you will be able to:

-• Examine the relationship between Indian traditional healing and Tibetan/Indian history, religion, and culture.
+• Examine the relationship between Tibetan medicine and Indo-Tibetan Buddhist philosophy and psychology.

-• Explain principles and practices of Yoga in India.
+• Explain theories and practices of Tibetan medicine in India.

-• Compare and contrast Tibetan Medicine with Allopathic Medicine in India.
+• Compare and contrast Tibetan medicine with allopathic (modern) medicine in India.

 • Describe characteristics, qualifications, and licensure of traditional Tibetan doctors in India.

-• Use critical thinking to integrate Tibetan Medicine, Ayurveda, and Yoga into personal and professional life.
+• Use critical thinking to integrate Tibetan medical theories and practices into personal and professional life.

 Program Fee